Questions to Ask When Calling References

 - How would your children describe her?

-- If you were to rate her overall performance as a caregiver, would you consider it excellent, average or poor?
+- If you were to rate her overall performance as a child care provider, would you consider it excellent, average or poor?
 Why?

 - Would you hire her again?
 Recommend her?